ts-roms/cafe-app/README.md

   - Payroll: pick a date range, compute hours from Time logs per user, set hourly rates, and mark pay as paid (mock).
   Admin and Cashier have access; Staff does not.
 - Time: clock in/out, view your personal logs, attendance summary, and simple shift scheduling (admin can add shifts).
 Admin and Manager can view time in/out logs for Staff and Cashiers.
 Staff/Cashier can file Time Off requests; Manager/Admin can approve/decline and view team requests.
+  - Time Kiosk: Visit /kiosk to clock in/out by entering your employee code.
+No login required.
+Admins can set codes in Admin > Users.

 ## RBAC